History of Thailand in Timeline

 2019: Investment in Research and Development

-2019: Thailand's Forest Landscape Integrity Index
+2019: Forest Landscape Integrity Index

 In 2019, Thailand had a Forest Landscape Integrity Index mean score of 6.00/10, ranking it 88th globally out of 172 countries.

-2019: General Election amid fraud allegations
+2019: General Election and Continued Premiership

-2019: Global Health Security Index Ranking
+2019: Global Health Security Index ranking

-2019: International Tourist Arrivals in Thailand
+2019: International Tourists in Thailand

 2019: End of Military Junta Rule

-March 2020: Amnesty International Report
+March 2020: Amnesty International Report on Military Conscripts

 In March 2020, Amnesty International charged that Thai military conscripts face institutionalised abuse systematically hushed up by military authorities.

-2020: English Proficiency Ranking
+2020: English proficiency ranking

 As of 2020, Thailand was ranked 89th out of 100 countries globally for English proficiency.